 If a birth parent refuses to consent to a stepparent adoption, or if the birth parent cannot be located, it is possible to petition the court to terminate that person’s parental rights.
 If the termination is being contested, the court will require proof of abandonment by or unfitness of the biological parent.
 In Illinois, grounds for abandonment include failing to make a good faith effort to support the child financially and/or failure to visit or communicate with a child for a minimum of one year.

 Grounds for proving unfitness of a birth parent may include physical abuse, habitual substance abuse by the parent, mental illness, repeated neglect or creating an unsafe environment for the child.

 The Illinois Department of Children and Family Services estimates that more than 100,000 grandparents in the state act as a minor child’s primary caregiver.
 Grandparents accept this role for a number of reasons.
 A grandparent may be able to adopt a grandchild if both birth parents are unable to fulfill the caregiver role due to:

 - Substance abuse

 Grandparents are the most stable influence for many children in Illinois.
 By formally adopting a grandchild, a grandparent can establish permanent decision-making authority and prevent the relationship from being disrupted by a parent who drifts in and out of a child’s life.

 Enlist Our Experienced Legal Guidance

 Our attorneys will review your situation during a free consultation and answer your questions about stepparent or grandparent adoption.
 Call 630-283-1987 or use our online contact form to schedule a meeting.
-We assist residents throughout greater Chicago with the adoption issues and all other family law matters from offices in Naperville, Joliet and Chicago.
+We assist residents throughout greater Joliet with the adoption issues and all other family law matters from offices in Naperville and Joliet.